What happens if you can't pay your business credit card?

 How to pay off your business credit card

-You can kick off the process of paying your business credit card with a budget.
+One way to begin the process of paying off your business credit card is by creating a budget.
 It may help to familiarize yourself with your spending habits, debt and income sources as a starting point.
 After you've put this budget plan into practice, it may help to keep refining things like your spending habits on a regular basis.

 How to take action if you can't pay your business credit card bill

 There are a variety of ways to handle a credit card bill you can't pay.
 You may want to contact your card issuer to discuss potential options.
 The credit card company may offer you a payment plan or provide helpful information.
-Balance transfers might help move your debt to a lower-interest credit card, but they also typically charge fees worth being aware of.
+Balance transfers might allow you to move your debt to a lower-interest credit card, but there may be associated fees.

 In summary